My Story

 Moving On

-Several song releases later, I’ve received multiple accolades from one of music’s most widely recognized songwriters organizations and praise on the potential of a number of my songs for TV or other media.
-And I’m continuing to write.
-Continuing to create songs and music videos that I hope will speak to many people.
+Several song releases later, I’ve received multiple accolades from one of the world’s most widely recognized songwriter organizations and praise on the potential of a number of my songs for TV or other media.
+I had one of my songs recorded by a Nashville artist and break into the top 50 new country music releases.